 Necessity for this RFP

-With the aim of further expanding its Retail Business and to enhance the presence in the national markets in line with the futuristic outlook,itisofutmostimportancethatpositivechangesbebroughtaboutattheearliestforachievingofthesame.
+With the aim of further expanding its Retail Business and to enhance the presence in the national markets in line with the futuristic outlook, it is of utmost importance that positive changes be brought about at the earliest for achieving of the same.

 This RFP is thus necessary for ensuring and sustaining the following aspects:

-DELHI NCRpresenceofNAFED stores, NAFED Brand Products and other products promoted by NAFED.
+Presence of NAFED stores, NAFED Brand Products and other products promoted by NAFED in Uttar Pradesh.

 Enhanced customer satisfaction through best possible availability of the NAFED Products and other products promoted by NAFED across the network.